-Under Section 104 of the Water Industry Act and Sewerage Sector Guidance Clause 2.6, we can define two local practices that deviate from Ofwat's Code for Adoption Design and Construction Guidance (DCG).
+Under Sewerage Sector Guidance Clause 2.6, we can define two local practices that deviate from Ofwat's Code for Adoption Design and Construction Guidance (DCG).

 These specify the additional requirements that you'll need to meet before we adopt new sewerage assets.